December 28, 2016

 'Cinderella' is really a great example of early rock & roll at its' best.
 I love obscurity in music.
 Paul Marvin is a great example.
 Born Marvin Geatreaux, it's difficult to find much information on his recordings or history.
 Though I did find that he sang with a young Malcolm John Rebennack (aka Dr. John) and his band, sometime in the 1950s.

 Not sure who the backing musicians might be on this recording ...
-Perhaps Mac Rebennack or guitarist, arranger, Edgar Blanchard?
-Could also be saxophonist, pianist, Harold Battiste and his A.F.O Studio Combo ... a guess.
+Perhaps Mac Rebennack, and/or guitarist/arranger, Edgar Blanchard ...
+Could also be saxophonist, pianist, Harold Battiste and his A.F.O Studio Combo.
+Just don't know for sure.

 Although Joe Ruffino's New Orleans based, 'Ron' label had a now historical stable of artists, somehow Paul Marvin's talent only showed itself for a short time.